-Signature: () Date:
+Signature: Ons Date: 7/21/19

-1These pesticides are exempt from all Healthy schools Act requirements, except the training requirement: 1) products used in self-contained baits or traps, 2) gels or pastes used as crack and crevice treatments, 3) antimicrobials, and 4) pesticides exempt from U.S. EPA registration.
-(Education Code Section 17610.5)
+These pesticides are exempt from all Healthy Schools Act requirements, except the training requirement: 1) products used in self-contained balts or traps, or pastes used as crack and crevice treatments, 3) antimicrobials, and 4) pesticides exempt from U.S. EPA registration.
+(Education Code Section 17610.5) .
+2) gels